What is A Service or Retail Business?

-The different characteristics of service and retail-related businesses may significantly play a large part in how they are ultimately valued.
+The different characteristics of service and retail-related businesses play a large part in how they are ultimately valued.
 Retail businesses generally have a retail-oriented location that is open to the public and from which they sell goods or products directly to consumers.
-Service businesses may be operated from anywhere (including the seller’s home), and offer an intangible product (or tasks) to their customers (such as cleaning, maintenance, or landscaping).
-As we will see, the differing nature of a service business versus a retail business affects their respective business valuations as well as finding a buyer best suited to purchase each type of business.
+Service businesses may be operated from anywhere (including the seller’s home), and primarily offer services(such as cleaning, maintenance, or landscaping) to its customers.
+Some service businesses do sell products but focus on services.
+The differing traits of a service business versus a retail business affects their respective business valuations, as well as the optimal buyer best suited to purchase each type of business.

 Location Critical to Retail Businesses